Table of Contents

 I’ve reviewed every size for corded chainsaws, from small handheld loppers for quick jobs, to extendable pole saws for high up branches, to large chainsaws for cutting up logs, and everything in between.

-Some of the models listed below are even featured on my top 10 best chainsaw reviews page that includes the top 10 models available.
+Some of the models listed below are even featured on my best chainsaw reviews page that includes the top 10 models available.

 I’ll begin with reviewing the smallest chainsaw—6 inches—and work my way up to the longest electric chainsaw you can buy—18 inches.